quickdraw6906/hammerspoon-pc/README.md

 ## Open Issues
 Select word (next/previous) is buggy.
 There event issues on repeat strokes.
 You end up switching desktops.
 I tried to go as low level as possible, but some events fall through to the OS.

-shift+fn is not working for paste in VirtualBox
+x/c/p right hand functions (ctrl+fn, shift+fn, shift+forwarddelete not working in VirtualBox yet.

 A screen grab function could not be done totally gracefully because from th Grab app Hammerspoon couldn't load the image in the pasteboard into a variable.
 Something to research...